The pull of God is a truly mesmerizing topic in the Course. It upends everything we think about our desire for God.

 4. We are eternally “fixated” on God.
 We cannot overcome this.

 Fixation is a Freudian concept.
 Freud believed that as infants we progress through three stages: oral, anal, and phallic.
 If any of these stages is not completed and released, we become fixated at that stage.
 That means that the method of obtaining satisfaction of that stage will dominate our entire adult personality.
 In other words, we will remain permanently stuck at that unresolved stage.
-In a brilliant (mostly edited-out) section, Jesus says we are not fixated on our infancy in this world, but fixated on our infancy in God.
+In a brilliant section, “The Eternal Fixation” (T-5.IX), Jesus says we are not fixated on our infancy in this world, but fixated on our infancy in God.

-Fixation is the pull of God, on whom your mind is fixed because of the Holy Spirit's irrevocable set.
-"Irrevocable" means "cannot be called back or redirected."
-(Helen's notes)
+Fixation is the pull of God, on Whom your mind is fixed because of the Holy Spirit’s irrevocable set.
+“Irrevocable” means “cannot be called back or redirected.”
+(T-5.IX.4:2-3)

 You were eternally fixated on God in your creation, and the pull of this fixation is so strong that you will never overcome it.
-The reason is perfectly clear.
-The fixation is on a level that is so high that it cannot be surmounted.
-(Helen's notes)
+The reason is perfectly clear: The fixation is on a level which is so high that it cannot be surmounted.
+(T-5.IX.9:2-3)

 5. We fear this pull because we think it will uproot us and sweep us away from ourselves.

-We think that, in the presence of this pull, we would not be able to control ourselves and would leap into God, abandoning everything else, and, in the process, pulling our identity up by the roots.
+We think that, in the presence of this pull, we would not be able to control ourselves and would leap into God, abandoning everything else.

-The ego attempts to save itself from being swept away, as it would surely be in the presence of knowledge [and in the presence of "the call of God," as the next line mentions].
-(T-4.V.2:7)
+The ego attempts to save itself from being swept away, as it surely would be in the presence of knowledge [and in the presence of “the call of God,” as the next line mentions].
+(T-4.V.4:3)

-You think you would be helpless in God's Presence, and you would save yourself from His Love because you think it would crush you into nothingness.
+You think you would be helpless in God’s presence.
+And you would save yourself from His love because you think it would crush you into nothingness.
 You are afraid it would sweep you away from yourself and make you little.
-(T-13.III.4:1-2)
+(T-13.III.5:1-3)

 6. We do everything we can to cover it up, so that it appears to not be there.

-Our fear of the pull leads to a cover-up, one so massive that it could be called the mother of all cover-ups.
+Our fear of the pull leads directly to a cover-up, one so massive that it could be called the mother of all cover-ups.
 We have used the entire world to cover up the pull of God.
 We use attack to do so.
 And we have built our entire belief system to do so.
 This is why it seems like our desire for God is so weak.
-That weakness is the result of a very intentional deception.
+That is a very intentional deception.

-You think you have made a world God would destroy; and by loving Him, which you do, you would throw this world away, which you would.
+You think you have made a world which God would destroy, and by loving Him, which you do, you would throw this world away, which you would.
 Therefore, you have used the world to cover your love.
-(T-13.III.4:3-4)
+(T-13.III.5:4-6:1)

-You realize that, by removing the dark cloud that obscures it, your love for your Father would impel you to answer His Call and leap into Heaven.
-You believe that attack is salvation because it would prevent you from this.
-(T-13.III.2:6-7)
+You realize that, by removing the dark cloud that obscures it, your love for your Father would impel you to answer His call and leap into Heaven.
+You believe that attack is salvation to prevent you from this.
+(T-13.III.3:6-7)

-You have built your whole insane belief system because you think you would be helpless in God's Presence.
-(T-13.III.4:1)
+You have built this whole insane belief system because you think you would be helpless in God’s presence.
+(T-13.III.5:1)

 7. We block its impulses from consciousness; keep them corralled in the superconscious.

-Repression thus operates to conceal not only the baser impulses, but also the most lofty ones from the ego's awareness, because both are equally threatening to the ego and, being concerned primarily with its own preservation in the face of threat, it perceives them as the same.
-The threat value of the lofty is really much greater to the ego, because the pull of God Himself can hardly be equated with the pull of human appetites. (original version of T-4.V.2:5-6)
+Repression thus operates to conceal not only the baser impulses, but also the most lofty ones from the ego’s awareness, because both are threatening to the ego, and being concerned primarily with its own preservation in the face of threat, it perceives them as the same.
+The threat value of the lofty is really much greater to the ego, because the pull of God Himself can hardly be equated with the pull of human appetites.
+(T-4.V.4:1-2)

-8. To cover up the pull, we use "reaction formation" and adopt the pose of someone who doubts God, is uninterested in God, is unlike God.
+8. To cover up the pull, we use “reaction formation,” adopting the pose of someone who doubts God, is uninterested in God, is unlike God.

 Reaction formation is a Freudian concept in which there is an impulse in us that we fear, and we then cover up that impulse by adopting, on a conscious level, its opposite.
 In the classic example, if we fear homosexual tendencies in us, we consciously adopt the pose of one who hates homosexuality.
 This proves that those unacceptable impulses simply can’t be in us.

-In a key passage in Helen's notes, Jesus explains that the difficulties she and Bill were having with level confusion-and by extension, with the Course itself-only seemed to be because they were distantiating (keeping the Course at arm's length), were full of doubt, and were unable to believe.
+In a key passage, Jesus explains to Helen that the difficulties she and Bill were having with level confusion—and by extension, with the Course itself—only seemed to be because they were distantiating (keeping the Course at arm’s length), were full of doubt, and were unable to believe.
 In truth, their posture of standing apart from the Course in doubt and disbelief was a clear case of reaction formation.
 It was just a pose, designed to mask the frighteningly intense pull of God which the Course stirred to life in them.

-The reason is not that you (plural) distantiate, doubt, or cannot believe.
-It is more of a reaction formation against a pull which you both recognize is so intense that you are afraid.
-You think you'll be uprooted.
-(Helen's notes)
+The reason for your difficulty with this is not that you doubt or distantiate or cannot believe.
+It is more of a reaction formation against a pull which you recognize is so intense that you are afraid.
+You think you’ll be uprooted.
+(T-1.26.2:1-3)

-From other comments in the Course, it seems clear that our entire appearance of being an ungodly little human on a physical planet is a gigantic case of reaction formation, a massive pose designed to cover up the pull that we truly feel.
+From other comments in the Course, it seems clear that our entire appearance of being an ungodly little human on a physical planet is a gigantic case of reaction formation, a massive pose designed to cover up what we really feel.

 9. We fear anything we associate with this attraction